Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 - Contact Number: +1 (831) 423-5590

 The Santa Cruz Beach Boardwalk was established over a century ago.
-It is a classic seaside amusement park that is not of historic significance only but also offers modern thrills.
-The most famous and iconic attractions of this beach are the Giant Dipper (since 1924) and the Looff Carousel (since 1911).
+It is a classic seaside amusement park that is not historically significant but also offers modern thrills.
+This beach’s most famous and iconic attractions are the Giant Dipper (since 1924) and the Looff Carousel (since 1911).
 Both of these rides are National Historic Landmarks.

 Beyond the rides, the Boardwalk features a variety of activities to suit all ages.
 Visitors can enjoy miniature golf at Buccaneer Bay.
 It is an 18-hole course with a pirate theme that costs $12 per person.
 The Boardwalk Bowl offers state-of-the-art bowling facilities, and Neptune’s Kingdom provides arcade games and laser tag for those seeking indoor entertainment.

-Throughout the summer, the Boardwalk hosts free concerts and movie nights on the beach.
-Although I am a winter lover such activities make summer bearable for me.
+The Santa Cruz Beach Boardwalk hosts free concerts and movie nights on the beach throughout the summer.
+Although I love winter, such activities make summer bearable for me.
 With its combination of nostalgic attractions and contemporary entertainment, the Santa Cruz Beach Boardwalk remains one of the best things to do.

 6. Seabright State Beach